pondichys/ansible-setup-ubuntudev/README.md

-# Setup Ubuntu development environment - STIB-MIVB DCP alptop
+# Setup Ubuntu development environment - STIB-MIVB DCP laptop

 Ansible playbook to configure a Ubuntu workstation for my job as DCP engineer.

-This playbook is manimalistic as most of the tools we use for our day-to-day job are packaged in a container image that we use in conjunction with Distrobox.
+This playbook is minimalistic as most of the tools we use for our day-to-day job are packaged in a container image that we use in conjunction with Distrobox.
 This allows us to be sure that everyone is working with the same version of the tools.

 ## Prerequisites